Catarina777/M5_forecasting/README.md

 # M5 forecasting

-## Overview
-This repository contains a collection of Jupyter Notebook files and a zip file containing datasets with information about walmart sales from 2011 up until the middle of 2016, with the goal of peforming predictive modeling tasks.
-The provided Jupyter Notebooks are written in Python and perform various tasks related to data exploration, preprocessing, and predictive modeling.

 ## Contents
 Data Files: The data.zip file contains all the datasets required for the predictive modeling tasks.
+This contain information about walmart sales from 2011 up until the middle of 2016.
+Jupyter Notebooks: There are written in Python and perform various tasks related to data exploration, preprocessing, and predictive modeling.

 ## Jupyter Notebooks: